HL7/bulk-data/spec/export/index.md

   - ```error``` - array of error file items following the same structure as the `output` array.
 Note: If no errors occurred, the server SHOULD return an empty array.
 Note: Only the `OperationOutcome` resource type is currently supported, so a server SHALL generate files in the same format as the bulk data output files that contain `OperationOutcome` resources.

   Each file item SHALL contain the following fields:
    - ```type``` - the FHIR resource type that is contained in the file.
 Note: Each file SHALL contain resources of only one type, but a server MAY create more than one file for each resource type returned.
 The number of resources contained in a file MAY vary between servers.
 If no data are found for a resource, the server SHOULD NOT return an output item for that resource in the response.
-(These rules apply only to top-level resources within the response; as always in FHIR  any resource MAY have a "contained" array that includes referenced resources of other types.)
+(These rules apply only to top-level resources within the response; as always in FHIR, any resource MAY have a "contained" array that includes referenced resources of other types.)
    - ```url``` - the path to the file.
 The format of the file SHOULD reflect that requested in the ```_outputFormat``` parameter of the initial kick-off request.

   Each file item MAY optionally contain the following field: